Adrian Lewis: Controversies

 Lewis has been involved in several controversial matches during his career, including his debut World Championship in 2006.
 During his quarter-final with Peter Manley he left the stage part-way through the match as he alleged Manley had been trying to upset him while he was throwing.

 In April 2008, he argued with Kevin Painter during their quarter final match at the Holland Masters.
 This resulted in a six-month ban for Lewis, as well as a four-month suspension and a fine of £400.

 At the 2009 World Grand Prix Lewis was playing Gary Anderson in the second round and during the first set the two players exchanged words after Anderson felt Lewis went into the exclusion zone while Anderson was throwing.
 Lewis won the match 3–2.

 During the 2012 PDC World Darts Championship semi-final, both Lewis and his opponent James Wade left the stage with Lewis trailing 2–0 in sets, after complaining of a 'draught' blowing across the stage.
 The 25-minute break seemed to provoke the crowd into heckling Lewis for the remainder of the game, Lewis went on to win the match 6–5.

 In February 2018, Lewis was suspended by the PDC after an altercation following his win over José Justicia at the 2018 UK Open Qualifier 1.
 Six days later Lewis issued a statement apologising for his actions and announced that he had been fined £3,000 and given a 3-month suspended ban.

 Ranking and earnings

 On the PDC Order of Merit – the PDC's world ranking system, Lewis has been ranked at a career high of second after beating Gary Anderson to win his first World Championship final.
-He has won £2,500,000 during his 12-year career.
+He has won more than £3,300,000 in prize money during his career.